|

 Solder the new grid bias circuit input wire to the TP4 post on

-assembly printed circuit board.
+the A3 assembly printed circuit board.

 4-

-bias circuit output wire to the E10 post on
+Solder the new grid bias circuit output wire to the E10 post on

-assembly printed circuit board.
-Do not
+the A3 assembly printed circuit board.
+Do

-disconnect the existing orange
+not disconnect the existing orange wire form

-wire form the E10 post.
+the E10 post.

 5-

-IV-D of W3RJW's
+suggested in Step IV-D of W3RJW's chassis

 conversion webpage.

-plate current to flow.
+which allows the idle plate current to flow.

 The grid bias adjustment is made with the

-amplifier powered up and
+amplifier powered up and keyed in Tx mode

-keyed in Tx mode (no RF at the input).
+(no RF at the input).
+Adjust the trimming

 potentiometer for an idle plate current of

 between 60 and 90 mA.
-It
+It should normally

-should normally represent ~ 20% of the
+represent ~ 20% of the maximum plate

-mine to 80mA.
+current.
+I set mine to 80mA.

 That's it.
 Solid output and good linearity.